 Keywords: stereotypes, stereotype consistency, stereotype inconsistency, dating, interracial relationships

-Human behavior -- Analysis, Interracial dating -- Psychology -- History, Social discrimination -- Trends, Experimental psychology -- Research‚ Prejudices -- Racial, Dating services, Dating (Social customs) -- Profiles, Stereotypes (Social psychology) -- Case studies, Whitman College 2013 -- Dissertation collection -- Psychology Department
+Human behavior -- Analysis, Interracial dating -- Psychology -- History, Social discrimination -- Trends, Experimental psychology -- Research‚ Prejudices -- Racial, Dating services, Dating (Social customs) -- Profiles, Stereotypes (Social psychology) -- Case studies, Social sciences, Whitman College -- Dissertation collection 2013 -- Psychology Department

 Public Accessible Thesis

 If you have questions about permitted uses of this content, please contact the ARMINDA administrator

 In Copyright.
 URI: http://rightsstatements.org/vocab/InC/1.0/